Blahah/AMI-diagrams-demo-paper/paper.md

 ## **Introduction**

 There are at least 10 million diagrams published in the scientific literature each year and many of them represent factual information.
 AMI-Diagram is a flexible tool which can mine facts from diagrams and convert the graphics primitives into XML.
 The targets include X-Y plots, barcharts, chemical structure diagrams and phylogenetic trees.
-AMI can ingest born-digital diagrams either as latent vectors (converted from Postscript), pixel diagrams (PNGs and JPEgs) or scanned documents.
+AMI can ingest born-digital diagrams either as latent vectors (converted from Postscript), pixel diagrams (PNGs and JPEGs) or scanned documents.
 For high-quality/resolution diagrams the process is automatic; commandline parameters can be used for noisy or complex diagrams.
 AMI is part of the ContentMine framework (contentmine.org) for automatically extracting science from the published literature

 ## **Background**